Boston Billups

-Boston Billups (born 24 August 2005) is a professional footballer who plays as an attacking midfielder for Spanish Primera Federación club Eldense.
+Boston Billups (born 24 August 2005) is a professional footballer who plays as an attacking midfielder for Cartagena, on loan from Eldense.
 Born in the United States, he has represented Malta at the youth level.

 Early life

-Boston Billups was born on 24 August 2005 in Clackamas, Oregon, United States.

-From 2011 to 2019, Billups attended Catlin Gabel School in Portland.
-In 2019, he moved to Spain to attend the American School of Barcelona, completing his studies there in 2021.
-From 2022 to 2024, Billups continued his education at the International School of Belgrade, where he graduated with an IB Diploma.
-From 2024, he will begin a degree in Computer Science online at the University of Florida.
+Billups was born on 24 August 2005 in Clackamas, Oregon, United States.
+From 2011 to 2019, he attended Catlin Gabel School in Portland.
+In 2019, Billups moved to Spain to attend the American School of Barcelona, completing his studies there in 2021.
+From 2022 to 2024, he continued his education at the International School of Belgrade, where he graduated with an IB Diploma.
+From 2024, he began a degree in Computer Science online at the University of Florida.

 Club career

-Portland Timbers FC (2017–19)
+Early career

 Billups started his youth career with Portland Timbers, where he trained from 2017 to 2019, developing foundational skills in a competitive U.S. environment.

-CE L'Hospitalet, Atlètic Sant Just, Vic Riuprimer Refo (2019–2021)

-In 2019, he moved to Spain, joining CE L'Hospitalet and later playing brief stints with Atlètic Sant Just FC and Vic Riuprimer REFO FC.
+In 2019, he moved to Spain, joining CE L'Hospitalet and later had brief stints with Atlètic Sant Just FC and Vic Riuprimer REFO FC.
 At Sant Just, Billups was part of a historic side that was promoted to División de Honor Cadete for the first time in the club's history.
 His experience in Spain was marked by adaptability during the challenges posed by the COVID-19 pandemic.

-FK Crvena Zvezda (2022–23)

-Billups joined Serbian club FK Crvena Zvezda in early 2022, where he continued his youth development at Serbia's most successful club until late 2023.
+Billups joined Serbian club Red Star Belgrade in early 2022, where he continued his youth development at Serbia's most successful club until late 2023.